humidair1999/nuclide/README.md

 A CSS framework for utilizing the Atomic design pattern

+### Summary

+nuclide is a Sass-based CSS framework that attempts to follow Atomic CSS design conventions.

+Its emphasis is simplicity: it will not include fancy modals, form validation elements, and so on; leave those things to frameworks and libraries like Bootstrap and Foundation. nuclide offers a generalized set of classes to make quickly building rock-solid, mobile-first layouts a breeze, without bogging you down too much with the fancy widgets other libraries offer.

+nuclide will eventually contain both atomic and molecular units:

+- **atoms**, for providing individual styles with which you can compose elements
+- **molecules**, for providing pre-determined combinations of atoms, representing commonly-used sets of styles

 ### How to use

 The source for nuclide is implemented in [Sass](http://sass-lang.com/).